tall-josh/niarc2016/project-01-niarc.md

 ## The Competition

-Linked are a series of videos of the competition but nothing can capture the atmosphere of 100s of robotics nerds showing off their creations on the day.
-We set up a makeshift practice track out of McDonalds cup holders and suitcases and allowed any team to come and practice.
+Linked are a series of videos of the competition but nothing can capture the atmosphere of hundreds of robotics nerds showcasing their creations on the day.
+We constructed a makeshift practice arena from McDonalds bags, coffee cup holders and suitcases and allowed any team to come and practice.
 Everyone was there to share knowledge and have fun.

 ![UNSW](resources/unsw-all-night.jpg)
 ![all-the-bots](resources/all-the-bots.jpg)

 At the end of the practice day something went wrong that knocked out our LIDAR and the motor control started glitching about 1 in 10 times causing the robot to skid, messing up its localization.
 The University of New South Wales team very graciously allowed us to use their practice arena throughout the night to try and debug the robot.
 In the end we had to totally drop the LIDAR and solely rely on encoders for localization.
 We realised we could reset the Y position of the robot each time the bump switches were triggered when dropping blocks in the wards.
 Unfortunately there was no way to reset our X position.
-On comp day we made it to the finals but came 2nd when the glitch occurs causing us to plough through the wall.
+On comp day we made it to the finals but came 2nd when the glitch occurred causing us to plough through the wall.

  - [YouTube Video Qualifiers X](https://youtu.be/yy397YsTcxk)
  - [YouTube Video Semi Finals](https://youtu.be/MT7YD12SHgA)
  - [YouTube Video Finals](https://youtu.be/RKG_JiI3z4Q)

+## Final Thoughts

+Second place is always bittersweet (especially when you also placed second the year before).
+However competing in NIARC was an amazing and inspiring experience.
+The sportsmanship and knowledge sharing between teams was unforgetable.
+The experience solidified my passion for robotics and in no small part put me on a trajectory that would lead me to a summer research scholarship with the CSIRO (my first hands on experience with machine learning).
+That oppurtunity then lead to me take a machine learning workshop at [Silverpond](https://www.highlighter.ai/), which encouraged me to apply for, and be offered, an internship at Silverpond.
+This internship became a job offer and thus my career as a machine learning engineer began.
+Now, 6 years after the competition I am writing this summary, even more passionate about robotics and machine learning than I was at the very begining of my journey into this field of expertise.
+Reflecting on this project and all that it has lead to, I find myself excited about future challenges and lessons to come.